-- As you prepare your tax return, you may be eligible to adjust the cost basis of the stock plan securities that you sold to include any ordinary income amounts you recognized for the securities. - Visit etrade.com/tax to download the Stock Plan Transactions Supplement document alongside your Form 1099, which contains additional information about your stock plan transactions, including potential cost basis adjustments that are not reported on your Form 1099-B. - Visit etrade.com/spgainloss to view your current cost basis information and see the tax effects of potential cost basis adjustments. - Visit etrade.com/stockplantax to access in-depth information about tax reporting for different types of stock plan benefits.
+- As you prepare your tax return, you may be eligible to adjust the cost basis of the stock plan securities that you sold to include any ordinary income amounts you recognized for the securities. - Visit etrade.com/tax to download the Stock Plan Transactions Supplement document alongside your Form 1099.
+The supplement contains additional information about your stock plan transactions, including potential cost basis adjustments that are not reported on your Form 1099-B. You can also find educational guides that provide in depth information about tax reporting for different types of stock plan benefits. - Visit etrade.com/spgainloss to view your current cost basis information and see the tax effects of potential cost basis adjustments. - · Visit etrade.com/stockplantax to access in-depth information about tax reporting for different types of stock plan benefits.